The Upper Room

-3. Strong archaeological evidence shows that the Upper Room is believed to be the location of the first Christian church.
+3. Strong archaeological evidence shows that the Upper Room is also the location of the first Christian church.
 After Christ rose from the dead, this place was venerated and converted into a Jewish-Christian synagogue.
-Evidence of this can be found in the massive stones in the apse of the church on the first floor.
+Evidence of this can be found in the massive stones in the Torah Ark Niche of the church on the first floor.

-3. The location of the Upper Room has been the traditional site of the Last Supper since the fourth century AD.
+5. This site of the Upper Room has been the traditional place of the Last Supper since the 4th century AD.

-4. In the 5th century, the church was referred to as "Zion, Mother of all the Churches.”
+6. In the 5th century AD, the church was referred to as "Zion, Mother of all the Churches.”

 7. The Upper Room that pilgrims visit today was built by the Crusaders in the 12th century as part of the Church of St. Mary of Zion.
 The Gothic-era columns seen today were from this time era.

 8. The buildings around the Upper Room are remains of a Franciscan medieval friary from around 1335.

-7. The Upper Room was transformed into a mosque by the Ottomans in 1524, and a prayer niche is embedded on the south wall, directed towards the Islam cities of Mecca and Medina.
+9. The Upper Room was transformed into a mosque by the Ottomans in 1524, and a prayer niche is embedded on the south wall, directed toward the Islam cities of Mecca and Medina.

 10. The Upper Room building is currently managed by the State of Israel Ministry of the Interior.